Greening Business Policy and Practice

 - A fundamental knowledge of environmental science and policy, giving them the ability to understand the social and political climate as well as the scientific issues involved in sustainable business;

-- An extensive knowledge of business and management in the context of business sustainability giving them the basic skills needed to succeed in organizations.
+- An extensive knowledge of business and management in the context of business sustainability giving them the basic mindsets, perspectives, abilities and skills needed to succeed in organizations.

-Unlike other courses which you have taken, this one is deliberately emergent in that at the beginning of the term you will be required to outline student learning outcomes (SLOs) you see as essential to the overall Business & Sustainability program of study.
-These SLOs will then frame the balance of the course assignments for the term.
-This having been said, in spite of what the course description might imply this is not a 'nuts and bolts' litany of environmental laws.
+Unlike other courses which you have taken, this one is deliberately emergent in that at the beginning of the term you will be required to suggest a revised course description as your first reflective journal assignment (see https://wwu.instructure.com/courses/1235698/assignments/4438744).
+In spite of what the current course description might imply this is not a 'nuts and bolts' litany of environmental laws.
 Learning will instead relate directly to theory and practice, with attention given to how a systems perspective can be useful in engaging students in critical thinking that will be of practical benefit to organizations not likely to be organized around sustainabilty as a central theme.

 A maximum of 100 points may be accumulated in this course.
 Point distribution varies as follows (see grading contract at back of syllabus for details):

 |o Writing Assignments and Reflective Journal||70-85 points|